 - 8.9 The substantive President must first ensure that he/she is free from any conflict that would prevent him/her from appointing a sitting Panel.
-If he/she cannot, one of the two appointed Acting Presidents will fulfil the role of President. - 8.10 Assuming the President is free of conflict, he/she will consider the composition of a potential sitting Panel on the basis of known interests notified by the members (section 185(1) ASIC Act).
-The Director and Counsel will assist in finding members available to sit on the matter and suggest appropriate names to the substantive President. - 8.11 The substantive President will then invite three Panel members to form a sitting Panel, with one as the sitting President and one as the sitting Deputy President (section 184 ASIC Act).
-Generally the Panel aims to ensure a mix of expertise for each sitting Panel including a lawyer, banker and, if possible, a member with particular skills relevant to the matter. - 8.12 The case officer liaises with the members to obtain information as to any potential conflicts of interest that may exist.
+If he/she cannot, one of the appointed Acting Presidents will fulfil the role of President. - 8.10 Assuming the President is free of conflict, he/she will consider the composition of a potential sitting Panel on the basis of known interests notified by the members (section 185(1) of the Australian Securities and Investments Commission Act 2001 (Cth) (ASIC Act)).
+The Director and Counsel will assist in finding members available to sit on the matter and suggest appropriate names to the substantive President. - 8.11 The substantive President will then invite three Panel members to form a sitting Panel, with one as the sitting President and one as the sitting Deputy President (section 184 of the ASIC Act).
+Generally the Panel aims to ensure a mix of expertise for each sitting Panel including a lawyer, an investment banker or other corporate adviser and, if possible, a member with particular skills relevant to the matter. - 8.12 The case officer liaises with the members to obtain information as to any potential conflicts of interest that may exist.
 The case officer sends interested parties a declaration of interests which is a letter advising of any relevant interest or connection a sitting member has with a party and its advisers together with a brief background on each of the sitting members.
 Any interests held by members of the Executive are also disclosed in this letter.